 Think of the Sears’ Toy Catalog at Christmas: It was like that but year round.

-So I would lay and look at the doll house section because there was nothing more that I wanted than the...
+So I would lay and look at the doll house section because there was nothing more that I wanted than the life-size doll house with the wooden dolls and real wood furniture and carpet and lights.
+I’d stare at it picturing myself playing with the dolls.
+In my head, I’d have them walk upstairs...
 Read more

 Upon much recommendation, I recently read “Eat Pray Love” by Elizabeth Gilbert.
 (It was a #1 best seller and what’s that?
 I’m slow on the uptake?
 Yes, I know.)
 Today as I was struggling with my strep throat.. again… and feeling just pretty much the lead in my pity party, I finished the last chapter on the porch of our tiny condo in Seattle.

 She explains something the Zen Buddhists believe, that an oak tree is brought in to creation by two forces: One being the actual acorn and the other being the will of the future oak tree.
-That during the growth, the...
+That during the growth, the older version of the oak tree leans in and whispers “GROW” to its younger self urging it on to the final version of itself.
+She says she feels much the same way through her spiritual...
 Read more

 Ok.
 So it appears that the following is true: